Kukupie123/PyGame_Multiplayer_Shooter/README.md

 # Aqua Mayhem Multiplayer
 2D Top down Multiplayer game using PyGame
-And bare bone python's socket for the backend
+And bare bone python's socket for the backend.
-Fairly easy, the hard part was the multiplayer and making everything sync up perfectly with each other It's not perfect, no where close To being perfect
+Fairly easy, the hard part was the multiplayer and making everything sync up perfectly with each client.
+It's not perfect, no where close To being perfect
 But I am fairly okay with the result so decided to stop after few tweaks